BrunoOfAstora/easy.desktop4linux/README.md

 # Small script for easy ".desktop" files.

-This script was made to facilitate the steps of creating .desktop files for Linux
+This script was made to facilitate the steps of creating .desktop files for Linux (Gnome, KDE, etc..)

 ### Instalation